ianstormtaylor/slate/docs/guides/using-plugins.md

 Up to now, everything we've learned has been about how to write one-off logic for your specific Slate editor.
 But one of the most beautiful things about Slate is actually its plugin system, and how it lets you write less one-off code.

 In the previous guide, we actually wrote some pretty useful code for adding **bold** formatting to ranges of text when a key is pressed.
-But most of that code wasn't really specific to bold text.
+But most of that code wasn't really specific to **bold** text; it could just as easily have applied to _italic_ text or `code` text if we switched a few variables.

-So let's look at how you'd break that code out into it's own reusable plugin that can toggle _any_ formatting mark on _any_ key press.
+So let's break that logic out into it's a reusable plugin that can toggle _any_ mark on _any_ key press.

 Starting with our app from earlier: